cssnr/playdrift-extension/README.md

 > All features are **Optional** and disabled by default.
 Visit the options page to enable them.
 > You can access options through the extension icon, see [Configuration](#configuration) for more info.

-*   Track Recent Game History, Wins/Losses, Rating and Date
+- Track Recent Game History, Wins/Losses, Rating and Date
-*   Show Players Rating and Record (Win/Loss)
+- Show Players Rating and Record (Win/Loss)
-*   Show Stats Tooltip on Mouse Over Icon
+- Show Stats Tooltip on Mouse Over Icon
-*   Show Stats on Icon on Mouse Over Icon
+- Show Stats on Icon on Mouse Over Icon
-*   Send Player Stats to Chat on User Join
+- Send Player Stats to Chat on User Join
-*   Send Your Own Stats to Chat When You Join
+- Send Your Own Stats to Chat When You Join
-*   Send Player Leaving Active Game Alerts to Chat
+- Send Player Leaving Active Game Alerts to Chat
-*   Send Team Change Alerts to Chat
+- Send Team Change Alerts to Chat
-*   Send Player Kicked Alerts to Chat
+- Send Player Kicked Alerts to Chat
-*   Keep Team Set After Selecting One
+- Keep Team Set After Selecting One
-*   Add Cancel Ready Button if you are the Room Owner
+- Add Cancel Ready Button if you are the Room Owner
-*   Auto Update Game Options Dialog on Room Creation
+- Auto Update Game Options Dialog on Room Creation
-*   Minimize Room Display by Reducing Paddings
+- Minimize Room Display by Reducing Paddings
-*   Play Audio on Your Turn to Make a Move
+- Play Audio on Your Turn to Make a Move
-*   Play Audio When Users Join or Leave a Room
+- Play Audio When Users Join or Leave a Room
-*   Play Audio When Users Changes Teams
+- Play Audio When Users Changes Teams
-*   Play Audio on New Inbox Message
+- Play Audio on New Inbox Message
-*   Play Audio on New Chat Message
+- Play Audio on New Chat Message
-*   Play Chat Message as Audio (TTS)
+- Play Chat Message as Audio (TTS)
-*   Ban User Feature w/ Auto Kick Banned Option
+- Ban User Feature w/ Auto Kick Banned Option
-*   Auto Kick Users Below Set Win Rate Percentage
+- Auto Kick Users Below Set Win Rate Percentage
-*   Auto Kick Users Below Set Total Games Played
+- Auto Kick Users Below Set Total Games Played
-*   Auto Continue Through the Game Stats at End of Game
+- Auto Continue Through the Game Stats at End of Game
-*   Send Customizable Message on Game Start and Stats at End
+- Send Customizable Message on Game Start and Stats at End
-*   Show Remaining Dominoes and Optionally Exclude Your Own
+- Show Remaining Dominoes and Optionally Exclude Your Own
-*   Add Custom Chat Commands that Anybody can Use
+- Add Custom Chat Commands that Anybody can Use
-*   Close Profiles by Clicking Anywhere Outside the Profile
+- Close Profiles by Clicking Anywhere Outside the Profile
-*   Show List of Kicked Players in Room below Players
+- Show List of Kicked Players in Room below Players
-*   Extended Kick Menu with Kick Reasons Sent to Chat
+- Extended Kick Menu with Kick Reasons Sent to Chat

-### Planned Upcoming Features
+### Upcoming Features

-*   Custom Audio Sounds and Volume
+- Custom Audio Sounds and Volume
-*   Remember Recent Game and Room URLs
+- Remember Recent Game and Room URLs
-*   Remember Recent Players who Kicked You
+- Remember Recent Players who Kicked You
-*   End Game Player Stats (Total Points, Time Taken)
+- End Game Player Stats (Total Points, Time Taken)
-*   More Detailed History Including Opponents, Scores, etc.
+- More Detailed History Including Opponents, Scores, etc.
-*   Display Important Room Options in the Room as Colored Text
+- Display Important Room Options in the Room as Colored Text
-*   Friends/Favorites List w/ notifications when they join game
+- Friends/Favorites List w/ notifications when they join game
-*   Remember how many times you played with a player and display in tooltip
+- Remember how many times you played with a player and display in tooltip

 > [!TIP]
 > **Don't see your feature here?**